Trading Glass

 • They never revisit their own data

-Your trading journal isn’t just a diary — it’s a feedback engine.
+A trading journal isn't just a diary — it's a feedback engine.
+And the engine only runs if you separate decision quality from outcome.

 The 3 Layers of a Real Review System